Toshiki Kaifu

-Toshiki Kaifu (海部 俊樹, Kaifu Toshiki) was a Japanese politician who served as the 77th Prime Minister of Japan from 1989 to 1991.
+Toshiki Kaifu (海部 俊樹, Kaifu Toshiki) was a Japanese politician who served as prime minister of Japan from 1989 to 1991.

+Born in Nagoya, Kaifu graduated from Waseda University and was first elected to the Diet in 1960 as a member of the Liberal Democratic Party.
+He served as education minister from 1976 to 1977 under Takeo Fukuda, and from 1985 to 1986 under Yasuhiro Nakasone.
+In 1989, Kaifu became prime minister after the resignations of the last two premiers, Noboru Takeshita and Sosuke Uno, amid various scandals; he was chosen in part because of his clean image.
+During his tenure, Kaifu worked to improve relations with China and made large financial contributions to the coalition in the Persian Gulf War.
+After his attempts at political reform were unsuccessful, Kaifu resigned as prime minister in 1991 and was replaced by Kiichi Miyazawa.

 Early life and education

 Kaifu was born on 2 January 1931, in Nagoya City, the eldest of six brothers.
 His family's business Nakamura Photo Studio was established by his grandfather in the Meiji era, and was situated next to the Matsuzakaya flagship department store.

 Kaifu took the exam to the Aichi Prefectural Asahigaoka Senior High School, and while of the eleven students who took the test from the same school, nine were accepted and two, including Kaifu, were not.
 As part of the student labor mobilization during the war, he was placed in a Mitsui Heavy Industry factory where he assembled airplane engine parts day and night.
 In 1945, he was accepted in the Youth Airman Academy of the Imperial Japanese Army, but the war ended before his planned enrolment in October.
 He was then educated at Chuo University and Waseda University.

-On 17 November 1957 Kaifu married Saburō Yanagihara, a female assistant to Member of the House of Representatives.

-Career
+Political career

 A member of the Liberal Democratic Party (LDP), Kaifu ran successfully for the 1960 Japanese general election and took office as the youngest member of the National Diet.
 He served for sixteen terms, totaling 48 years.

-Kaifu was education minister before rising to lead the party after the resignations of Takeshita Noboru and Sōsuke Uno.
+Kaifu was education minister before rising to lead the party after the resignations of Noboru Takeshita and Sōsuke Uno.
 Facing Yoshiro Hayashi and Shintaro Ishihara, Kaifu was elected on the platform of clean leadership.
 He became the 76th Prime Minister of Japan in August 1989.